"March 9, 2011 -- The FDA has approved Benlysta, the first new lupus treatment in 50 years.

 bThe 1-mg/kg dose is not recommended.

 The reduction in disease activity seen in the SRI was related primarily to improvement in the most commonly involved organ systems namely, mucocutaneous, musculoskeletal, and immune.

 Effect in Black/African-American Patients

 Exploratory sub-group analyses of SRI response rate in patients of black race were performed.
 In Trial 2 and Trial 3 combined, the SRI response rate in black patients (N = 148) in groups receiving BENLYSTA was less than that in the group receiving placebo (22/50 or 44% for placebo, 15/48 or 31% for BENLYSTA 1 mg/kg, and 18/50 or 36% for BENLYSTA 10 mg/kg).
-In Trial 1, black patients (N = 106) in the groups receiving BENLYSTA did not appear to have a different response than the rest of the study population.
+In Trial 1, black patients (N = 106) in the groups receiving BENLYSTA did not appear to have a different response than the rest of the trial population.
 Although no definitive conclusions can be drawn from these subgroup analyses, caution should be used when considering treatment with BENLYSTA in black/African-American SLE patients.

 Effect on Concomitant Steroid Treatment